South Korea: The New Nationalism in an Era of Strength and Prosperity

 Indeed, following the most recent North Korean nuclear test, one extreme, but both prominent and popular, conservative pundit and former editor of Chosun Monthly published an article entitled “Why the Nuclear Arming of South Korea is Possible.”
 In it, he provided 10 reasons why South Korea can and should go nuclear, including some to explain why the US either can’t or won’t stop it from doing so.

-That perspective is still an outlier, but the general population, including young South Koreans, do support shifting toward a more assertive nationality.
+That perspective is still an outlier, but the general population, including young South Koreans, do support shifting toward a more assertive nationalism.
 According to an Asan Institute report on public opinion immediately following the 3rd North Korean nuclear test, “66% of the South Korea public supported a domestic nuclear weapons program” which was a “10pp increase from 2010.”
 Though only 49% (only 49%!) of the 20s cohort supported the same move (and the figure would be expected to decline during periods of lower inter-Korean tension), the trend amongst young South Koreans, especially regarding issues of national security, ergo national prestige, clearly shows that “the young think like the old.”
 The Asan Institute report states:

 One of the most consistent findings of Asan surveys is that Koreans in their 20s identify themselves as “national security conservatives,” and often correlate very closely with those in their 60s and older on issues related to North Korea.
 The same seems to have applied in this case, as 72% of those 60 or older reported feeling threatened by the most recent test (the highest), while 64% of those in their 20s reported the same (second highest).